 Made of concrete and faced with white Texas limestone, the Woolworth Building is designed in the Art Deco Neoclassical Revival style.
 One of the building’s unique features is a stylized carved frieze with a floral motif beneath the cornice.
 It also features granite bulkheads at the sidewalk level.

 Ground-floor tenants are Jos.
-A Bank and Milan Gallery, and Scat Jazz Lounge and Simply Fondue are located in the basement.
-The Fort Worth Convention & Visitors Bureau occupies the second floor.
+A Bank, Your Wireless-Verizon and Scat Jazz Lounge and Simply Fondue are located in the basement.
+Visit Fort Worth occupies the second floor.

 - Wonderful restaurants, entertainment, shopping, and night life only steps from your office

 - Private security force patrolling the district 24/7 – plus state-of-the-art electronic monitoring

 - Easy access to parking for your staff in parking garages and surface lots

 - Many custom interiors available, offering the look and feel you want